punyjs/PunyJS.core/README.md

-# TruJS.core
+# PunyJS.core
-This repository contains the core TruJS components
+This repository contains the core PunyJS components